varikvalefor/matel/README.md

 ## Officially-Supported Systems
 OpenBSD is the primary operating system on which Matel is written and tested, although FreeBSD is used for some testing.

-VARIK is willing to implement support for other operating systems but cannot guarantee that arbitrary versions of Matel work on operating systems which are not officially supported.
+VARIK is willing to implement support for other operating systems but cannot guarantee that arbitrary versions of Matel work on operating systems which are not officially supported by Matel.

 ## Help Wanted
 VARIK "NOT A COMPUTER PROGRAMMER!!!"
 VALEFOR could use some assistance with the implementation of cryptography.